 Locating LAPS Settings in the Registry

-After the profile is successfully deployed to the target devices, it will create a ‘LAPS‘ registry key under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Policies, and the registry entries will align with the policy settings.
+After Windows LAPS policy is successfully deployed to the target devices, it will create LAPS registry key under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Policies, and the registry entries will align with the policy settings configured in Intune.

 Please note Windows LAPS uses a background task that starts every hour to check if the password is expired or not.
 If its expired, it will then reset the password and update the new password to Azure AD or as per the Backup Directory LAPS configuration.